 I have been with New Discovery School since 2013 and have worked with the 5’s, 4’s, and currently in the 3’s program as well as working in the extended day and summer programs.

 I was first drawn to NDS because of the strong sense of community.
 The school is a very nurturing environment for children as well as for the staff.
 I value my time invested in the New Discovery School community and hold a strong belief that it does take a village to raise a child.
-I appreciated the village around myself when raising my daughter.
+I appreciated the village I had around me when I was raising my daughter.

 Before my time at NDS, my mother owned and operated a licensed home preschool for over 20 years.
 I like to think I started “teaching” around the age of 4 and have continued to refine my teaching skills with each passing year.
 I studied American Sign Language starting in high school and then continued my studies into college.
 To this day, ASL is one of my passions.
 I received my BCTMB after completing a Massage Therapy degree at Ashmead College in 2003.
 Another passion of mine is swimming.
 After school I teach private swimming lessons all year round at Little Fish Swimming School.

-I spend my free time with my family, going to yoga with my daughter, relaxing with the fur babies at home, and enjoying all PNW has to offer!
+I spend my free time with my family, going to yoga, relaxing with the fur babies at home, and enjoying all PNW has to offer!

 I studied air transportation management back home in Indonesia.
 When I came to the U.S. in 2005, I began teaching and loved it!
 I earned my Child Development Associate degree in 2009 and have continued taking additional early childhood education workshops.
 I joined the NDS staff in the fall of 2011.